 Look on Facebook or LinkedIn for former students and staff of your school, department, course, club or society.
 Often alumni will lie dormant on these pages until reactivated by something like a sponsorship proposal.
 University and college forums on Linkedin are also a good place to post up your projects and get a discussion going.
 The more people you have talking about your project, the better.

-Your Alumni Office keeps contact information on alumni, and in some cases, may even know what societies they were members of and what their interests are.
-If you are friendly and gracious, and make it clear to your Alumni Office Director that you will use the contacts responsibly, they may be kind enough to reach out to some alumni who would be interested in your project!
+Your Alumni Office keeps contact information on alumni, and in some cases, may even know what their interests are.
+If your project is a good fit, they may be kind enough to reach out to some alumni who would be interested in your project!